-About an hour or so west of Charlotte, you can hike more than 20 miles of trails that pass sheer cliffs and sheer rock at Crowders Mountain State Park.
+About a half hour west of Charlotte, you can hike more than 20 miles of trails that pass sheer cliffs and sheer rock at Crowders Mountain State Park.
 The 6-mile Ridgeline Trail takes you to the state line then on to the Kings Mountain National Recreation Trail.
 The other trails, some of which are rated strenuous, take you to the summit of both Kings Pinnacle and Crowders Mountain.
 If you’re a flatlander, try the easy 0.8-mile Lake Trail.

 3 Uwharrie National Forest

 The Uwharries are the shortest of North Carolina’s mountains – the highest peak is just 950 feet – and one of the oldest in North America.
 And because no major highways have been cut through them, much of their original rolling landscape remains.
 Densons Creek Nature Trail in the Uwharrie National Forest has 17 designated stops keyed to an interpretive brochure available at the ranger station, about 2 miles east of Troy.
 To get the fullest sense of the area’s ecology, however, add the Pee Dee National Wildlife Refuge to your visit.
 The headquarters for the refuge is located on U.S. 52, 3 miles south of Ansonville.
 Wildlife Drive is a 3-mile vehicle or hiking trail that begins at the refuge office.
 You’ll find interpretive signs located along the route.